 FILLING OUT A PASSPORT APPLICATION FORM

 Please also note that being born or living in the United Kingdom does not automatically make you eligible for British citizenship.
-To be eligible, you will need to fulfill at least one of the requisites detailed above.
+To be eligible, you will need to fulfil at least one of the requisites detailed above.
 Similarly, if you were born or live abroad, that does not automatically disqualify you from obtaining a passport.
-What does affect your eligibility is whether or not you have a criminal record or court order, if you are in debt, or if you have been issued any travel restrictions.
+What does affect your eligibility is whether or not you have a criminal record or court order.
+Also, if you are in debt, or if you have been issued any travel restrictions.
 All of the above will prevent you from being issued a British passport.

 SECTION 1 – Type of Passport